 Encouraging electric vehicles

-However, over their full lifecycle, electric cars emit two to three times less GHG and PM than combustion-engine vehicles (see Figure 4).
-Moreover, technological progress is expected to reduce reliance on rare earths for batteries and improve their recycling process (SAFT, 2018).
+However, over their full lifecycle, electric cars emit two to three times fewer GHG and PM than combustion-engine vehicles (see Figure 4).
+Moreover, technological progress is expected to reduce reliance on rare earths for batteries and enhance their recycling process (SAFT, 2018).

 Figure 4. – Source: (EEA, 2018)

-France’s electricity production — mainly nuclear (72%) and hydroelectric (12%) — generates a very low amount of GHG and PM.
+France’s electricity production — mainly nuclear (72%) and hydroelectric (12%) — generates very low levels of GHG and PM.
 Therefore, the country is well-positioned to leverage the environmental benefits of electric vehicles.
-Moreover, France provides subsidies that make electric cars nearly as affordable as those with combustion engines.
+Moreover, France provides subsidies that make electric cars nearly as affordable as combustion-engine models.

 Soon, more competitive prices and greater utility (e.g., longer range and shorter charging times) will enhance the value of electric vehicles for consumers.
-Consequently, future demand, social desirability and improved technology will shift the supply curve, reducing the share of combustion-engine cars in manufacturers’ sales mix.
+Consequently, future demand, social desirability, and improved technology will shift the supply curve, reducing the share of combustion-engine cars in manufacturers’ sales mixes.

 Reducing the need for cars